ericavalera/ericavalera/README.md

 - 👋 Hi, I’m @ericavalera
 - 👀 I’m interested in the beauty and art.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and studying React.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
 - 😄 Pronouns: she/her